What is construction equipment procurement software?

 Document extraction accuracy, source traceability back to spec pages, RFQ generation with complete line-item detail, quote comparison across vendors, cross-project spend visibility, and integration with existing ERP and email systems.
 Extraction accuracy is the foundation.
 If the data coming out of your documents isn't right, everything downstream is compromised.

-When should a contractor adopt equipment procurement software?
+When should a rep team adopt equipment procurement software?

 Related guides